fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-04-27】[microsoft / ai-dev-gallery](https://github.com/microsoft/ai-dev-gallery) - An open-source project for Windows developers to learn how to add AI with local models and APIs to Windows apps.
 * 【2025-04-25】[microsoft / Generative-AI-for-beginners-dotnet](https://github.com/microsoft/Generative-AI-for-beginners-dotnet) - Five lessons, learn how to really apply AI to your .NET Applications
 * 【2025-04-24】[microsoft / Generative\-AI\-for\-beginners\-dotnet](https://github.com/microsoft/Generative-AI-for-beginners-dotnet) - Five lessons, learn how to really apply AI to your  NET Applications
 * 【2025-04-20】[Azure / azure-sdk-tools](https://github.com/Azure/azure-sdk-tools) - Tools repository leveraged by the Azure SDK team.